 Sun-shiny songs thriving on dark themes behind irresistible rhythms.

-Comprised of 2 Irishmen, 1 Englishman and 1 American the band came together in 2011 to make their unique brand of acoustic music; a veritable 4×4 of voices and instruments identified for their dynamic fusion of styles including folk, Latin, Americana, bluegrass and…dare we say it, pop!
+Comprised of 2 Irishmen, 1 Englishman and 1 American the band came together in 2011 to make their unique brand of acoustic music; a veritable 4×4 of voices and instruments identified for their dynamic fusion of styles including folk, latin, Americana & even some bluegrass.

-The Madrid-based band whose name derives from the maintenance crews working the New York subway system will release their fourth studio album “Kansas City Out groove” in March 2018.
+The Madrid-based band whose name derives from the maintenance crews working the New York subway system released their fourth studio album “Kansas City Out groove” in March 2018.

-Made up of two Irishmen (Dublin & Wicklow), an Englishman (Sheffield) and an American (Vermilion, Ohio) the band are set to release their fourth album, “Kansas City Out Groove”, in March 2018.
-Inspired in part by their recent career-changing experiences at the Folk Alliance festival in Kansas City in early 2017 the album is a mix of all that makes the Track Dogs sound so special, in healthy doses of Americana, Latin & Folk.
+Made up of two Irishmen (Dublin & Wicklow), an Englishman (Sheffield) and an American (Vermilion, Ohio), “Kansas City Out Groove”is inspired in part by their recent career-changing experiences at the Folk Alliance festival in Kansas City in early 2017.
+The album is a mix of all that makes the Track Dogs sound so special, in healthy doses of Americana, Latin & Folk.

 Also appearing on the album is the Nashville-based virtuoso bluegrass band “The Barefoot Movement” who the band met on their US trip.